Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 3. Create an aggregation as follows.
 You can name it `TradeAggregation`.

     :::info
         The system uses the aggregation name you define here as part of the database table name.
-Table name is `<Aggregation_Name>_<Granularity>`.
-System will automatically create a collection `TradeAggregation_HOUR` in `c8db` as we will be calculating the aggregation hourly in the next step.
+Table name is `<StreamWorker_Name>-<Aggregation_Name>_<Granularity>`.
+System will automatically create a collection `TradeApp-TradeAggregation_HOUR` as we will be calculating the aggregation hourly in the next step.
     :::
     ```sql
-    CREATE AGGREGATION TradeAggregation
+    CREATE AGGREGATION TradeAggregation WITH(store.type='database', store.replication.type='global')
     ```

 4. To calculate aggregations, include a query as follows: